 I discovered this cholesterol-friendly cheese that tastes really good, so I often have it as a snack with seeded Ryvita crunchy rye breads.
 Seeded ryvitas are high in fibre and contain healthy fats that help to lower cholesterol.

 ‘Eatlean’ also do this grated cheese, which would make a great cholesterol-friendly snack melted on wholemeal toast.

 Cereal can make a really simple and nutritious cholesterol-friendly snack if you choose the right ones.
 Look for cereal that’s low in saturated fat (i.e. contains less than 1.5g sat fat per 100g), high in fibre (i.e. at least 6g per 100g) and preferably contains no added sugar.
 See this blog post for some good options.

-I fill half of the mug with cereal, add some nuts, seeds and/or chopped fruit then cover it with milk or yoghurt.
+I fill half of the mug with cereal, add some nuts, seeds and/or chopped fruit then cover it with semi-skimmed milk or low fat natural yoghurt.
 It’s really filling and a great source of energy to keep you going until your next meal.

 15. ‘Nakd’ nut bars

 These ‘Nakd’ bars are great for cholesterol-friendly snacking because they contain just fruit and nuts, both of which help to lower cholesterol:-